 After a decade as a veterinarian, I’ve got a bit of a routine when it comes to walking into an exam room.
-By the time I’ve opened the door, my technician has already taken a history, performed a preliminary examination, and told me the primary concerns that brings a feline in to see me.
+By the time I’ve opened the door, my technician has already taken a history, performed a preliminary examination, and told me the primary concerns that bring a feline in to see me.
 This helps me more efficiently diagnose a problem and determine what questions I need to ask.

 Because our cat friends can’t talk, I rely heavily on a cat parent’s observations and words to help me define a problem and determine a course of action.
 Many people, nervous about their cat’s condition and worried about being seen as a bother, answer the questions I pose but don’t ask any of their own.
 I love when pet parents ask questions!
 I see it as a vital form of communication, by helping me appreciate pet parents’ concerns and ensuring they leave the clinic with all of their needs met.